vsaran93/WonderHealthRecorder/README.md

 - install node modules using `npm install` command in the main directory
 - create a new folder and name it as "uploads" in the main directory
 - create .env file and add the environment variables, by referring .env.sample file
+- run the seeder `node src/seedr/seedUsers`

 ## Available Scripts